bomctl/bomctl/docs/architecture/0003-list-output-customization.md

 are probably in tension, and should be called out as such.
 The language in this section is value-neutral.
 It is simply describing facts.
 -->
-This is an enhancement proposal to allow users to customize the output of `bomctl list` by specifying a search expression, filter, or template.
+This is an enhancement proposal to allow users to customize the output of `bomctl list` that lists SBOM Documents by specifying a search expression, filter, or template.

 ## Decision
 <!--
 This section describes our response to these forces.
 It is stated in full sentences, with active voice.
 "We will …" -->
-Update `bomctl list` to accept an expression to customize the output table.
+Update `bomctl list` to accept an expression to customize the output table of SBOM documents.
 This would be similar in functionality to the `--format` option used by various `docker` commands.

 Either the existing use of positional argument will be retained, or an additional flag (such as `--format` or `--query`) will be added.